The Kashmir Conflict-

 which Tariq Ali was present.
 Bhutto spoke eloquently enough, but the students

 were more concerned with domestic politics.
-Bhutto realised that students
+Bhutto realized that students

-talking themselves and not giving attention that offended him.
+talking about themselves and not giving attention offended him.
 He asked the

 students: ‘What the hell do you want?
 I’ll answer your questions.’
 Tariq Ali

-raised his hand to asked question: ‘We’re all in favour of a democratic
+raised his hand to ask a question: ‘We’re all in favor of a democratic

 referendum in Kashmir,’ ‘but we would like one in Pakistan as well.
 Why should